django/deps/draft/email-providers.md

 `EMAIL_PROVIDERS` in their settings.py.
 (Using deprecated features will, of course, result in deprecation warnings.)

-Packages that implement EmailBackends usually require updates to work with `EMAIL_PROVIDERS`, covered [below](#upgrading-emailbackend-implementations).
+Packages that implement EmailBackends may require updates to work with `EMAIL_PROVIDERS`, covered [below](#upgrading-emailbackend-implementations).

 Packages that send email by calling `django.core.mail` APIs *without* using the